shkolnick-kun/bugurtos/GettingStartedEN.md

    * PROFIT!!!

 ##Inside BuguRTOS.
-First of all, multitasking OS is sheduler and other basic process (task,thread etc.) control services.
+First of all, multitasking OS is scheduler and other basic process (task,thread etc.) control services.
 All this stuff will be described below.

 ###Process.